Midwifery Program Application Process

 - Documentation of completion of an approved labor doula workshop

-- New prerequisite: Official transcript documenting completion of a Medical Terminology course from an accredited post-secondary institution which meets all our requirements.*
+- New prerequisite: Official transcript documenting completion of a Medical Terminology course from an accredited post-secondary institution worth two or more quarter credits (or one or more semester credits) with a grade of B or better which meets all our requirements.*

 - Two written letters of recommendation (from people not related to the applicant) sent directly to Birthingway.
 Faxed or emailed letters are acceptable provided that signed, hard copies follow.